kelo-robotics/robile_ros_navigation/README.md

 Please make sure that the wheel configuration in kelo_tulip has been set properly.
 For more information on the configuration file, please read the documentation of [kelo_tulip](https://github.com/kelo-robotics/kelo_tulip).

-For a real robot it is also possible to drive or override the robot using a joystick.
+When using kelo_tulip as the driver it is also possible to drive or override the robot using a joystick.
 The control is as follows:
 - RB: safety switch.
 This button needs to be pressed so the joystick command can be active.
 - left analog stick: controls linear velocity of the robot.